geopm/geopm/CONTRIBUTING.md

 committing the new file to git, removing the geopm/MANIFEST file and running the autogen.sh script.
 Files for which a license comment is not appropriate should be listed in copying_headers/MANIFEST.EXEMPT.
+Any new installed files should also be added geopm.spec.in.

+Introducing a new man page requires changes in multiple files:
+1. The build target (man page) should be added to ronn_man in Makefile.am.
+2. The ronn source file should be added to EXTRA_DIST in Makefile.am.
+3. The ronn source file should be added to MANIFEST.EXEMPT as described above.
+4. The gzipped installed man page should be listed in the %files section of geopm.spec.in.
+5. A link from the man page name to the man page file should be added to ronn/index.txt.
+6. A link to the new man page should be added to the SEE ALSO section of geopm.7.ronn and any other related man pages.